Tips for gathering evidence for your HITRUST CSF validated assessment

 - Have the documents been communicated to the relevant employees?

-So, in addition to ensuring all of the required content of the IP is included, to get full scores for policy and procedure, evidence must also be produced that shows that the previous three questions have been answered.
+So, in addition to ensuring all of the required content of the IPs are included, to get full scores for policy and procedure, evidence must also be produced that shows that the previous three questions have been answered.
 Review the scoring rubric before your assessment begins so you understand the methodology and how to actually score yourself.
+This understanding is crucial for an effective HITRUST self-assessment.

 Read more — HITRUST scoring 101: How scoring works and how to self-score

-Crosswalks: Once a comfort level is reached for what is needed for an assessment, the task will then become how do you keep it all organized to be able to present the information effectively?
+HITRUST plans or crosswalks: Once a comfort level is reached for what is needed for an assessment, the task will then become how do you keep it all organized to be able to present the information effectively?
 The two most effective ways we have found for this type of organization is to either create a crosswalk matrix or make notes directly in MyCSF.
 Within the MyCSF tool, there are two places where notes can be made at the requirement statement level, either in “subscriber comments” or using the “diary entry” feature.
 With either method, be sure to note the name of the evidence you have identified for each maturity aspect of a requirement.
 One way to do a crosswalk would be to create an Excel spreadsheet with the requirement statement in the first column and the evidence location in the second.
+This could serve as a HITRUST controls spreadsheet.
 With this crosswalk, if asked a question by an external assessor, you can easily point to the evidence they are seeking.

 Interviews and collecting evidence: When collecting evidence consisting of screen shots, be sure to capture the date that the screen is being captured.
 The easiest ways to do this is to capture the computer time.
 On a PC, it is in the lower righthand corner, and for Macs, it is in the upper righthand corner.
 Remember to capture both the time and the full date (xx/xx/xxxx).